State College ARD Attorney

 What is ARD?

-ARD is the acronym for the Accelerated Rehabilitative Disposition program and is the generic phrase for a pretrial diversionary program that is used in counties across the state of Pennsylvania.
-With ARD, a participant pleads not guilty to charges, but instead of proceeding to a trial, the person accepts ARD in the pretrial phase of the case.
-The precise conditions and requirements often vary from county to county, and the requirements may even vary within the same county based upon the difference in charges and difference in fact patterns.
-By completing the ARD requirements, the person successfully completes the program.
+ARD is short for Accelerated Rehabilitative Disposition, and it is a pretrial diversionary program that is used in every county in Pennsylvania to resolve many relatively minor misdemeanor cases for first time offenders or people with minimal criminal records.
+With ARD, a person pleads not guilty to the charges, but, instead of proceeding to a trial, the person accepts ARD and is required to comply with a list of conditions and complete requirements in exchange for a dismissal of the charges.
+The conditions and requirements vary from county to county, and the requirements often vary depending upon the charges and fact pattern.
+For example, drug and alcohol related charges often require completion of addiction counseling and classes.
 Upon completion of ARD, the charges are dismissed, and the dismissed charges can normally be expunged from the records.
-Most counties do not expunge the records automatically upon completion of ARD.
+Most counties do not expunge the records automatically upon completion of ARD, which means that an attorney will often be required to file paperwork to faciliate the dismissal and expungement processes.
+Many people mistakenly think that completion of ARD results in the destruction of the records.
+That is not the case.
+Expungement paperwork must be filed to have the records destroyed.

 What Charges Are Eligible for an ARD Disposition?

-ARD is sometimes used in cases for Theft, Assault, and Criminal Mischief, depending upon the severity of the incident.
-Obtaining ARD for felony charges is often more difficult, but, depending upon the facts and circumstances of the case, some district attorneys will allow for ARD disposition in such criminal cases.
+ARD is sometimes used in Simple and Aggravated Assault cases, often depending upon the severity of the incident.
+Obtaining ARD for felony charges is often more difficult, but, depending upon the facts and circumstances.
 An experienced defense attorney will generally know the prosecutor’s tendencies for approving or denying ARD, and such a lawyer knows the best way to present an ARD application and supporting materials to the district attorney to increase the likelihood of ARD approval.
 For more information, check out the ARD Q & A page.

 Free Consultation to Discuss ARD Eligiblity